 Marin is a technology executive with over 29 years of experience.
 He is passionate about connecting supply chain and fulfillment organizations to the advantages of artificial intelligence, machine learning, and next-generation robotics and has made valuable contributions to start-ups, private, and public companies alike.

 Peter has worked in robotics innovation for over 10 years.
 He received an M.S. from Carnegie Mellon University researching safety systems for collaborative industrial automation, and is a veteran of Google Research and Google X. At Fox Robotics he continues to work to build the next generation of industrial automation to make our workplaces more dynamic, safe, and productive.

-Boring jobs should be considered a bug, not a feature.
-Our vision of the future doesn’t have people doing dull and dangerous work.
-Instead, we envision a world where machines do the dirty work.
+Our vision of the future doesn’t include people doing dull and dangerous tasks.
+Instead, we imagine a world in which machines do the dirty work.

 The future can be great—if we build the right tools.

 The next generation of automation is in warehousing and manufacturing.

 More than 5 billion pallets circulate through warehouses every day globally, their movement dependent on outdated manual operation or inflexible first-generation automation solutions.
 In the United States alone, supply chain and logistics industries rely on 4.5 million manual operators for nearly all pallet movement.

 And manual forklift operation isn’t just inefficient; it’s also dangerous.
 OSHA estimates that of these 4.5 million manual operators, 34,985 will be seriously injured in a forklift accident this year—85 of them fatally.